forestgrape/coronavirus/index.md

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[10].

 ### Abstract
 A new dry form transmission model for betacoronaviruses is proposed.
-It is known that Sars-Cov-1 has the unusual ability to survive in dry form, this enables the proposed transmission.
+It is known that Sars-Cov-1 has the unusual ability to survive in dry form, this gives makes a dry form transmission possible.
-To the transmission models described in literature  for viruses are:
+The transmission models described in literature  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets
 * Aerosols

-this new model is added:
+the new model is added:
 * Dry form transmission

-Compared to aerosols, tiny dry particulates can diffuse around (smoke), stay in air even longer and may have a higher lung deposition fraction.
+Compared to aerosols, tiny dry particulates can diffuse around (smoke), stay in air even longer and may have a higher lung deposition fraction and less clearance.

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for betacoronaviruses.